 - Physical, psychological, and/or financial harm resulted from the injury.

-If you or a family member have been injured by a defective product and believe you may have a legal claim, contact a Connecticut product liability lawyer at Berkowitz and Hanna LLC today.
+If you or a family member have been injured by a defective product and believe you may have a legal claim, contact a Connecticut product liability lawyer at our firm today.
 We can be reached at (866) 479-7909, or you can send us an email so that we can discuss your situation, the applicable laws, and your legal rights for compensation.

 Contact us for information on: